International House, Melbourne: Hilda Stevenson Building

 Originally built for the Scottish stained glass merchant James Ferguson in 1886, the building had belonged to the Victorian Children's Aid Society Home before it was acquired by International House.
-Its elegant Gothic Revival architecture is interlaced with beautiful stained glass windows on the north and southern ends.
+The building was created in the gothic revival architecture style is interlaced with stained glass windows on the north and southern ends.

-Grey Court
+Greycourt

-Originally built as a school (Carlton College) in 1881, Grey court was acquired by International House in 1975.
+Originally built as a school (Carlton College) in 1881, Greycourt was acquired by International House in 1975.
 It was purchased from the Royal Melbourne Hospital, which had been using the building as nurses’ quarters.

-The acquisition of Grey court was a pivotal moment in the development of International House.
-The College's enrolment numbers jumped to 245 students that year (1975), which placed International House as the second largest of the University of Melbourne residential colleges, behind Ormond College.
+The acquisition of Greycourt marked a pivotal moment in the development of International House.
+The hall's enrollment numbers surged to 245 students in 1975, positioning International House as the second-largest residential college at the University of Melbourne, behind Ormond College.

 The Bob Fels Apartments

-The Bob Fels Apartments are located at 16–20 The Avenue, Parkville and consist of 14 apartments.
-The Apartments were acquired by International House in 1996 and were formerly known as ‘The Avenue Apartments’ until they were renamed after Mr Robert Fels, a former Warden of International House from 1982 to 1997.
+The Bob Fels Apartments are situated at 16–20 The Avenue, Parkville, and comprise 14 units.
+Acquired by International House in 1996, they were previously known as ‘The Avenue Apartments’ until being renamed after Mr. Robert Fels, a former Warden of International House who served from 1982 to 1997.

 Dimmick Apartments

-The Dimmick apartments are two flats adjoined to the back of the Dimmick Dining Hall above the kitchens, and were opened in 1998.
+The Dimmick apartments are two flats adjoined to the back of the Dimmick Dining Hall above the kitchens.
+It started construction in 1956, and were opened in 1998.

 Founders Building

 Opened in February 2005, the Founders Building houses student apartments and the Angus Mitchell Library.
-The Founders Building was named in honour of the various groups and individuals who conceived the idea of establishing an International House in Melbourne and for those with a driving conviction and strong commitment that made it a reality.
+The Founders Building was named in honor of the various groups and individuals who conceived the idea of establishing an International House in Melbourne and for those with a driving conviction and strong commitment that made it a reality.
 It is built on the site of the old International House squash courts, which existed at the site from 1969 to 2003.

 Ida Scheps Wing (now the George Hicks Building)

 Formerly known as the Ida Scheps Wing, the terrace house located at 19 –205 Royal Parade houses tutorial rooms and other informal study spaces.
 It was acquired by International House from the University of Melbourne in 1964.
-Until December 2014, it was named for the wife of Theodore Alexander Scheps, who gave a sizeable donation to help secure the building for International House.
+Until December 2014, it was named for the wife of donor Theodore Alexander Scheps.

 George Hicks Building

 The George Hicks Building was opened in January 2015 with the need to provide for graduate student accommodation.
-Planning began in 2009 and construction began on 14 August 2013 on the site of the former multi-purpose court, which was relocated to the north-east corner of International House.
-It incorporates the former Ida Scheps Wing at 197 Royal Parade and provides 57 apartments, academic facilities and a café for use by the college community.
+Planning began in 2009 and construction began in August 2013 on the site of the former multi-purpose court, which was relocated to the north-east corner of International House.
+It incorporates the former Ida Scheps Wing at 197 Royal Parade and provides 57 apartments, academic facilities and a café for use by the hall community.